alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 | 1701 (non-quota sugar) |  0.3 euros |
 | 1702 9080 (inulin syrup) | 0.6 euros |

+You don’t need to pay a security if

+your total comes to 100 euros or less.

-This security will be refunded in full if you export at least 95% of the quantity on the licence and return it to the RPA within 2 months of its expiry date.
+Your security will be refunded in full if you export at least 95% of the quantity on the licence and return it to the RPA within 2 months of its expiry date.

-You don’t need to pay a security if your total comes to 100 euros or less.

 You won't need to pay security up to €500 if you sign a form saying you will still pay any invoices if the conditions of your licence weren't met.[link to form]